tjmelo/tmx-appstore/README.md

 There's still a section for configurations details of products, before finish the buy.
 Configurations like color, size are available. :smiley:

 There's an exclusive section for detailing of list a lot of products choosed.
-It's possible parameter like quantity, discount, remove cart and beyond. :checkered_flag:
+It's possible parametering the quantity, discount, remove items cart and beyond. :checkered_flag:

 ## :gem: Install